jaredly/geometricart/Roadmap.md

+So, the new tiling, where we don't do hexes naturally. is a bit annoying?
+But I can just have a crop mode where it "rejects anything that doesn't intersect".

+Anyway, this new method is maybe accumulating some more floating point errors? because of all of the rotating? idk.

+#

 - [x] loading of `imageDrawings` should be done client-side, by fetching the .json files
   - make imageDrawings only in dev mode maybe
 - pattern should have [view|inspect|export|construct]